LIIK: The last of the offended – Russia’s first post-Putin diplomats

 At the same time, many hanker for the more creative side of diplomatic work, and feel uneasy about the items in Russian diplomacy’s emerging soldier-diplomat toolbox, such as point-scoring on Twitter – even though the MFA and some of its embassies make heavy use of it.
 “Twitter diplomacy ties our hands,” laments a young official.
 “It shrinks the space for diplomacy.”
 “Twitter does not help classical diplomacy,” agrees a senior diplomat, born in 1955.
 “It simplifies ideas and does not help understanding.
 But that is a new reality.”

 Public relations “does not come naturally to a diplomat”, says a mid-ranking diplomat, born in 1980.
 “I think we are all still experimenting, trying to find out how to be with it.”
 But he argues that public point-scoring and playing to the audience are also logical by-products of the current antagonism of the Russia-West relationship.
 “As we do not manage to agree with the West about anything, the concept that a diplomat’s work is to come to an agreement [simply] erodes.
 People forget it, and so they start ‘looking into the eye’” – a reference to a young Russian diplomat at the United Nations, who caught the world’s attention in 2017 by furiously attacking the British ambassador.
-Distrust, expulsions, and rupture of contacts post-2014 also contribute to this casting around for new methods.
+Distrust, expulsions and rupture of contacts post-2014 also contribute to this casting around for new methods.
 “We would talk directly with our partners, not via public statements, but often we lack a channel.
 It is different for diplomats who work with the Middle East – they are doing real work, not playing to the audience.”

 The end of disillusionment?